FoxIDs Control

 The Control API resource foxids_control_api

-is defined in each tenant's master environment and the configured set of scopes grant access the tenants data in the Control API.
+is defined in each tenant's master environment and the configured set of scopes grant access the tenants data through the Control API.

 A scopes access is limited by adding more elements separated with semicolon and dot.
-The dot notation limits or grant a sub role, the notation is both used in scopes and roles.
+The dot notation limits to a specific sub role, the notation is both used in scopes and roles.
 To be granted access the caller is required to possess one or more matching scope(s) and role(s).

 Each access right is both defined as a scope and a role.
 This makes it possible to limit or grant access on both client and user level.
 The access rights are a hierarchy and the client and user do not need to be granted matching scopes and roles.